 - a.
-Within ten (10) days of receipt of a request for a compliance hearing, the Committee or its designee shall mail a notice to all affected parties stating that the request has been filed and attach a copy of the request and all supporting documentation thereto.
+Within ten (10) fifteen (15) days of receipt of a request for a compliance hearing, the Rental Housing Committee, or its designee, shall mail a notice to all affected parties, stating that the request has been filed and attaching a copy of the request and all supporting documentation thereto.
 The notice shall also advise the affected parties that they may file an objection to the request and shall advise them of the procedures for doing so. - b.
-Within ten (10) business days of the date of the notice described in Section J.2.a, any affected party may file a written statement objecting to the request.
+Within ten (10) business days of the date of the notice described in paragraph (a), any affected party may file a written statement objecting to the request.
 The statement shall set forth the basis for the objection and may be accompanied by relevant documents or other evidence in support of the objection. - c.
-Upon receipt of a written request for a compliance hearing and written objection(s), the Committee or its designee shall assign the request to a Hearing Officer and schedule a hearing to take testimony and resolve any factual disputes regarding compliance.
-The procedures set forth in Sections C through F of this Chapter 6 shall apply to compliance hearings. - d.
-If the Committee does not receive any written statements of objection, the Committee or its designee shall assign the request to a Hearing Officer to evaluate the statements and evidence submitted to determine whether the request should be granted, partially granted, or denied. - 3.
+Upon receipt of a written request for a compliance hearing and written objection(s), the Rental Housing Committee, or its designee, shall assign the request to a Hearing Officer and schedule a hearing to take testimony and resolve any factual disputes regarding compliance.
+The procedures set forth in Sections C through F of this Chapter shall apply to compliance hearings.

+- d.
+If the Rental Housing Committee does not receive any written statements of objection, the Rental Housing Committee, or its designee, shall assign the request to a Hearing Officer to evaluate the statements and evidence submitted to determine whether the request should be granted, partially granted or denied. - 3.
 Burden of Proof.
-The Mobile Home Park Owner or Mobile Home Landlord who was originally ordered to make repairs, pay back rent, properly register the rental unit, or otherwise comply with an order of the Hearing Officer or the Committee shall be required to demonstrate compliance by a preponderance of the evidence submitted at the compliance hearing. - a.
+The Landlord who was originally ordered to make repairs, pay back rent, properly register the Rental Unit, or otherwise comply with an order of the Hearing Officer or the Rental Housing Committee, shall be required to demonstrate compliance by a preponderance of the evidence submitted at the compliance hearing. - a.
 Documentation.
-A Mobile Home Park Owner or Mobile Home Landlord may demonstrate compliance with the decision by submitting copies of appropriate documentation.
-Such documentation shall include, but is not limited to, the following:

-- i.
-Copies of vendor receipts, invoices, or canceled checks that identify the nature and costs of the services performed and materials used. - ii.
-If the work was performed by the Mobile Home Park Owner or Mobile Home Landlord or the Mobile Home Park Owner's or Mobile Home Landlord's employee, a statement under penalty of perjury identifying the person(s) who performed the work, describing the work performed, and stating the date of performances, in addition to the documentation described in subparagraph i above. - iii.
-If the documentation described in subparagraph i is unavailable, a statement under penalty of perjury providing the information described in subparagraph ii and further stating the reasons why supporting documentation is unavailable. - 4.
+A Landlord may demonstrate compliance with the Decision by submitting copies of appropriate documentation.
+Such documentation shall include, but is not limited to, the following: - i.
+Copies of vendor receipts, invoices, or cancelled checks that identify the nature and costs of the services performed and materials used. - ii.
+If the work was performed by the Landlord or the Landlord's employee, a statement under penalty of perjury identifying the person(s) who performed the work describing the work performed and stating the date of performances, in addition to the documentation described in subparagraph (i). - iii.
+If the documentation described in subparagraph (i) is unavailable, a statement under penalty of perjury providing the information described in subparagraph (ii), and further stating the reasons why supporting documentation is unavailable. - 4.
 Compliance Decision.
-The Hearing Officer shall issue an appropriate decision which sets forth the extent of compliance, the date of such compliance, and any adjustments to the original decision which are necessary in light of such compliance. - a.
+The Hearing Officer shall issue an appropriate decision with sets forth the extent of compliance, the date of such compliance, and any adjustments to the original decision which are necessary in light of such compliance. - a.
 Repeated or Continued Violations.
-Where there is credible evidence of repeated or continued violations of provisions of the MHRSO or the Regulations by any party, the Hearing Officer may fashion an equitable remedy, including, but not limited to, submittal of Rent records and receipts on a quarterly basis. - 5.
+Where there is credible evidence of repeated or continued violations of provisions of the Act or the Regulations by any party, the Hearing Officer may fashion an equitable remedy, including, but not limited to, submittal of rent records and receipts on a quarterly basis. - 5.
 Right of Appeal of Compliance Determinations.
-Any affected Party may appeal the compliance decision by the Hearing Officer to the Committee.
-The procedures set forth in Section H of this Chapter 6 shall apply to appeals of compliance decisions.
+Any affected party may appeal the compliance decision by the Hearing Officer to the Rental Housing Committee.
+The procedures set forth in Section H of this Chapter shall apply to appeals of compliance decisions.